-The following cash deposit requirements will be effective upon publication of the final results of this review for shipments of subject merchandise from Merry and Qingshui entered, or withdrawn from warehouse, for consumption on or after the publication date, as provided by section 751(a)(2)(C) of the Act: (1) For subject merchandise produced and exported by the companies listed above, the cash deposit rate will be the rate established in these final results of review for each company as listed above; and (2) for subject merchandise exported by one of the companies listed above that was not produced by that company, the cash deposit rate will be that for the PRC-wide entity.
+The following cash deposit requirements will be effective upon publication of the final results of the NSR of Infang for shipments of subject merchandise from China entered, or withdrawn from warehouse, for consumption on or after the publication date, as provided by section 751(a)(2)(C) of the Act.
+Commerce will instruct U.S. Customs and Border Protection (CBP) to collect the following cash deposits: (1) For subject merchandise produced and exported by the producer and exporter combination listed in the “Final Results of New Shipper Review” section above, the cash deposit rate will be the rate listed above; (2) for subject merchandise exported by Infang, but not produced by Jinxiang Excelink Foodstuffs Co., Ltd., the cash deposit rate will be the rate for the China-wide entity; and (3) for subject merchandise produced by Jinxiang Excelink Foodstuffs Co., Ltd., but not exported by Infang, the cash deposit rate will be the rate applicable to the relevant exporter.
 These deposit requirements shall remain in effect until further notice.

 Notification to Importers

-This notice serves as final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this POR.
-Failure to comply with this requirement could result in the Secretary of Commerce's presumption that reimbursement of antidumping duties occurred and the subsequent assessment of double antidumping duties.
+This notice serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this POR.
+Failure to comply with this requirement could result in Commerce's presumption that reimbursement of antidumping duties occurred and the subsequent assessment of double antidumping duties.

 Return or Destruction of Proprietary Information